Pankaj Chandak: Awards

 Chandak has been awarded prizes and lectures for his role in 3D printing in transplant surgery, including The Royal Society of Medicine Adrian Tanner Prize, 2013, The Royal College of Surgeons Lister Essay Prize and Medal 2014, The Royal College of Surgeons Ronald Raven Barbers Award 2015, and The Royal College of Surgeons Arnott Lecture and Medal, delivered at the British Transplantation Congress 2016.
-Chandak was awarded the annual trainee surgical prize for innovation in surgery, The Norman Tanner Medal, by the Royal Society of Medicine in 2016.
-As well as 3D printing in transplant surgery, he presented at this award session, outcomes in paediatric kidney transplantation surgery.
+Chandak was awarded the annual trainee surgical prize for innovation in surgery, the Norman Tanner Medal, by the Royal Society of Medicine in 2016.
+In addition to 3D printing in transplant surgery, he presented at this award session, outcomes in paediatric kidney transplantation surgery.

 In 2016, for applications, design, and innovation of surgical technology and instruments, Chandak described himself and his team as 'fortunate' to receive the Royal College of Surgeons and Worshipful Company of Cutlers' Medal and Cutlers' Prize 2016.
-In 2017, he received the inaugural International Paediatric Transplant Young Scholar Award which was presented in Barcelona at The International Paediatric Transplant Association.
+In 2017, he received the inaugural International Paediatric Transplant Young Scholar Award which was presented in Barcelona at the International Paediatric Transplant Association.

-He has an interest in the history of medicine and has delivered lectures on Joseph Lister and the 'surgical journey from scalpels to robots'.
+Chandak has an interest in the history of medicine and has delivered lectures on Joseph Lister and the 'surgical journey from scalpels to robots'.
 In June 2017, he delivered The Goodall Memorial Lecture to commemorate the 150th anniversary of Joseph Lister's antiseptic legacy, held at the Royal College of Physicians and Surgeons of Glasgow as part of the Glasgow Science Festival.
 He has in addition been awarded The British Science Association Charles Darwin Award Lecture 2017 delivered at the British Science Festival in Sept 2017.
+In 2023, Chandak was awarded the Hunterian Professorship by the RCSE.